casefabric/case-designer/src/repository/README.md

 # CaseFabric Repository
 A TypeScript package that can create and compile independent files CaseFabric design time source files into CMMN compliant definitions file.

+> This package is the successor of the [@cafienne/repository](https://www.npmjs.com/package/@cafienne/repository) package.

 # Compilation Usage

 This package can be used to do compilation of CaseFabric source models.